 What Is Trauma?

 Trauma is a seriously distressing or disturbing experience that often has negative psychological effects on an individual.
-Traumatic events include physical or sexual assault, emotional abuse, natural disasters, experiencing the loss of a loved one, car or plane accidents, getting bullied, and military combat.
+There are many different traumatic experiences, including:

 - Recurrent distressing memories and/or dreams of the traumatic event